matthiaskoenig/dfba/DFBA models in SBML.md

     * the `BOUNDS` ode model, which defines the calculation of the FBA bounds
     * the `UPDATE` ode model, which defines the update of the `TOP` model from the `FBA` model.

-* The `TOP`,`UPDATE` and all other `NON-FBA` models **MUST** have the SBOTerm [SBO:0000293 non-spatial continuous framework](http://www.ebi.ac.uk/sbo/main/SBO:0000293) defining the modeling framework on the model element .
+* Every model other than `FBA` **MUST** have the SBOTerm [SBO:0000293 non-spatial continuous framework](http://www.ebi.ac.uk/sbo/main/SBO:0000293) defining the modeling framework on the model element .

+* All models **SHOULD** include units.

-In the following sections the guidelines for the individual submodels are specified
+In the following sections the guidelines for the individual submodels are specified.

 ## FBA submodel
 * The `FBA` models **MUST** be encoded using the SBML package `fbc-v2` with `strict=false`.